 - Once the treats have cooled down, they will firm up and hold their shape when cut.
 Cut into squares and serve.

-Cocomels were used to test this recipe which do not contain any dairy but they are made on shared equipment with other dairy products (according to their website, the equipment is “purged” before production).
-If you react to traces of dairy, you might try replacing the caramels with this recipe for top 8 free caramels.
-I haven’t tested this but I believe it will work just fine.
+Cocomels were used to test this recipe which do not contain any dairy but they are made on shared equipment with other dairy products as well as peanut, tree nuts, and soy protein (according to their website, the equipment is "purged" before production).
+If you react to traces of dairy or these other allergens, you might try replacing the caramels with this recipe for top 8 free caramels.
+I haven't tested this but I believe it will work just fine.

 All of the "specialty" ingredients (gluten free, dairy free, vegan) in this recipe are 1:1 substitutes for their traditional counterparts in the original recipe.
 So if you can eat gluten, dairy, or animal products, feel free to save some money by using a gluten containing rice cereal, sweetened condensed milk (14 oz can works fine), dairy based chewy caramels (I highly recommend Kraft brand for this), or regular gelatin marshmallows.